soliverit/duckula-py/README.md

 A library for data scientists with little data science or programming experience.
 Easily create supervised machine learning models, solve optimisation problems, and tune the hyperparameters.

 - Supervised machine learning model creation and tuning
-- Optimisation with 193 optimisation algorithms implemented by MealPy
+- Optimisation with 193 algorithms implemented by MealPy
 - Hyperparameter tuning with Hyperopt
 - KMeans clustering